lkolbly/cs371p-web/_posts/2015-09-26-sillyscopes.markdown

 In this class we got not only our points, but our Z-score in the class (standard deviations above or below the mean) as well as our class rank.

 There are 78 people who are better than me.
 It was 77 this morning, but then someone got another point or something.
 Oddly there weren't any grades entered, that I'm aware of.
-Perhaps it was a I'll-bake-cookies-for-you-if-you-bump-my-grade type of thing.

-I must retaliate with a baker of my own.
-I choose you, sister!

-I'm just kidding, I don't actually think there's any corruption in this class, depending on how you define "corruption".
+One wonders.

 This is a class where the rich get richer, and the poor get poorer, because the rich prey on the poor.